jjames1011/attendenceapp/README.md

 JavaScript
 HTML	&	CSS	(Maybe	CSS	grid)

-# What	I	will	learn

-I’ve	a	small	amount	of	experience	using	Django and	Python,	so	I’m	hoping	to	increase	my knowledge	in	those	areas.

 # User	Stories

 As	an	instructor,	I	can	check	out	my	students	quickly	and	safely.